Skip to content

 Cross-chain transactions are executed from relayer accounts versus the user's wallet directly.
 As a result, a msg.sender check will fail even if it actually is the authorized wallet address sending the source chain transaction.

-msg.sender checks are gas efficient but impractical in a multi-chain context (where gas is also negligible!).
+msg.sender are typically impractical in a multi-chain context.
 Instead, we recommend a signature-based approach to authentication.

 For example,the Songcamp team wanted users to mint NFTs without metadata and then send a permissioned function to write metadata to the NFT based on certain traits of the user's wallet address.